Emil banner

 About Emil

-I’ve been running TTRPGs for 20 years; from heavy, math driven systems, to more fiction forward style games.
-That experience has taught me one thing: rules only exist to support player fun.
-I’m happy to lean into tactical fights, high melodrama, or total chaos, depending on what matters most in the moment.
-Every session is a collaboration, and I get genuine joy from watching players bring their ideas to life and leave their mark on the story.
-Outside of the game, I am a teacher.
-That probably shapes my understanding of fairness, and why I care so much about finding your own voice.
+I don't use AI, and I always compensate artists and creatives for their work.
+TTRPGs for me are mostly about community.
+When I put games together, I try to think about personalities, and how they will interact with each other as well as the game world.
+Many of my players have been showing up to weekly sessions for more than four years at this point.
+I’ve run a ton of TTRPG systems over my lifetime.
+I’m shameless about taking all the best ideas and mechanics from every game I’ve come across.
+I can lean into tactical combat, high melodrama, or total chaos depending on what matters most to the players.
+Every session is a collaboration, and I get genuine joy from watching players bring their ideas to life and make their mark on the story.
+As a former teacher and educator, I care deeply about fairness and helping players to find their own voice.
 No matter your experience or background, my table is a safe, welcoming space to learn and explore.
-So, if you are worried about being a little weird, or not knowing exactly what to do.
+If you are worried about being a little weird or not knowing exactly what to do.
 Congratulations, you’ve found your people.
 Let’s roll some dice and make some bad decisions

 At a glance